The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 Malaria is a parasite that comes in several forms.
 We think of malaria today as a tropical disease, and in the tropics it is a deadly form of malaria called Plasmodium Falciparum that is most commonly present.
 But in Ontario (and northern U.S., southern England and in Europe) at the time it was a temperate form, a much less deadly type known as Plasmodium Vivax (P. Vivax), that was present.

 We know that malaria was on the Rideau prior to the start of construction.
 There are many reports in the Rideau area, from the early 1800s, of settlers suffering from malaria.
 In a diary entry for April 1827, the Reverend William Bell of Perth stated that "Repeated attacks of ague have left me reduced in body and discouraged in mind."
 The effective prophylactic for malaria is Quinine.
-Quinine bark had been used for centuries, with limited effect, it was the isolation of quinoline alkaloid in 1820, named Quinine, that proved to be a potent anti-malarial drug.
+Chincona bark had been used for centuries for its quinine content, with limited effect.
+It was the isolation of quinoline alkaloid in 1820, named Quinine, that proved to be a potent anti-malarial drug.
 But, during the construction of the canal in 1826-1831, Quinine was difficult and expensive to obtain, supplies coming to Canada were very limited.
 Reverend Bell knew this and would send his son to Montreal to pick up new supply when it arrived from Europe.
 Malaria was present in York (Toronto) at the time with the papers carrying ads, such as the January 1827 ad in the Canadian Freeman for "Ague Powders" stating "Have just received a fresh supply of QUININE, - so celebrated as a cure for the Ague, which they warrant to be pure and genuine."

-The mystery on the Rideau is explaining the apparent 2 to 4% mortality rate from malaria since P. Vivax has essentially a 0% mortality rate.
+The mystery on the Rideau is explaining the apparent 2 to 4% mortality rate from malaria since P. Vivax today has a very low mortality rate.
 The most likely explanation for this is complications from other diseases, and health issues such as dysentery, that were common in that day.
 It may have been fatal for someone in an already weakened state to contract P. Vivax malaria.
 About 60% of the workers in the southern Rideau contracted malaria each year.
 An alternate, but less likely explanation for the mortality rate, is that another form of malaria, P. falciparum, a virulent form of tropical malaria, was also present.
-But since it couldn't survive the Canadian winter, it would have had to have been imported into the worksites each year, an unlikely proposition.
+But since it couldn't survive the Canadian winter, it would have had to have been imported into the worksites each year, in sufficient numbers to create an epidemic, a highly unlikely proposition.

-The first big attack of malaria came in the summer of 1828 and after that the period from August to mid-September would be known as the "sickly season".
+The first big attack of malaria came in the summer of 1828, an exceptionally warm spring and summer that provided perfect conditions for the anopheles mosquito.
+The period from August to mid-September became known as the "sickly season".
 The construction of the canal put hundreds of people in close proximity to each other, aiding in the transmission of the disease.
 It was not known at that time that mosquitoes transmitted the disease, it was though to be the result of bad air (from which the name “malaria” is derived).
 Colonel By had large sections of trees cut down at each work station to improve air flow, in order to (he thought) lessen the chances of malaria.

-Extrapolations from the factual records which have survived, indicate that perhaps about 500 men died of malaria.
+Extrapolations from the factual records which have survived, indicate that perhaps about 500 people died of malaria.
 For instance, in 1830, in the area from Newboro to Kingston Mills, out of a total of 1,316 men, 787 got sick and 27 died.
 At the same time, 13 women and 15 children were also recorded as having died.
 A rough guess is that perhaps upwards of another 500 died from other diseases (dysentery, small pox, tuberculosis) and accidents (blasting accidents, rock falls, drownings, etc.).
-So today, the round number of 1,000 is generally used for the number of deaths, with the biggest killer being various diseases.
+So today, the round number of 1,000 is generally used for the number of deaths (men and family members), with the biggest killer being various diseases of the day.
+That number is a top end, the bottom line is that we don't really know (the records are too fragmented to determine an accurate number).

 Over the years, many of the old burial grounds have faded into history.
 Three have been maintained on the Rideau; McGuigan Cemetery near Merrickville, the Old Presbyterian Cemetery at Newboro, and the cemetery at Chaffeys Locks.
 In addition, memorials to these fallen workers have been erected in Kingston and Ottawa and at several spots along the canal.
 For more information about death and burial during the construction of the Rideau Canal, see the story "A Grave Revealing"

-Coming back to the construction of the canal, in 1828, a settlement on the south side of the Ottawa River was surveyed.
-This settlement was named Bytown.
+Coming back to the construction of the canal, the settlement on the south side of the Ottawa River was growing.
+Colonel By had streets and building lots surveyed and the community became known as Bytown.
 It was renamed Ottawa in 1855 and was chosen as the site of Canada’s capital by Queen Victoria in 1857.
-Many of the Royal Sappers and Miners were camped in barracks built for them on Barracks Hill (now Parliament Hill).
-In 1829, a company of Sappers and Miners were moved to new barracks in Newboro.
+Many of the Royal Sappers and Miners were camped in barracks built for them on Barrack Hill (now Parliament Hill).
+In 1829, a company of Sappers and Miners that had been stationed in Bytown were moved to new barracks in Newboro to assist in the construction at that site.

 Colonel By made a decision to turn the Rideau into a slackwater system which meant flooding the regions between one lock and the next to navigable depths.
 It meant the construction of water control dams in addition to the locks.
 Several of these dams became some of the major engineering triumphs of the 19th century (including the Hogs Back Dam which collapsed three times before it could be completed successfully).